-(k) Parking service agreements payable:
+(I) Parking service agreements payable:

 The Corporation has parking facilities for the use of residents who acquire the rights to use a specific indoor stall in the facility under the terms of a parking service agreement.
 These arrangements are entered into by residents making a payment of \$7,000 and agreeing to pay a monthly fee.
 The parking service agreement may be terminated on 90 days notice.

-The redemption amount is the original purchase price less an depreciation charge of 1% per annum to a maximum of 10% of the original purchase price.
-Any gain realized as a result of reductions in the amount payable under the parking service agreement is recorded as an increase in reserve funds.
+For parking service agreements issued prior to June 23, 2020 the redemption amount is the original purchase price less a depreciation charge of 1% per annum to a maximum of 10% of the original purchase price.